cfl-minds/drl_shape_optimization/README.md

 ### Method 2 (recommended): using the docker container provided

-Get the docker container at: TODO-URL-release
+Get the docker container at: https://cloud.mines-paristech.fr/index.php/s/kv7ymdrITXbeBNa

 Load the docker container, and start an interactive session sharing your cwd to allow exchange of information in and out of the container: